 The Mercer County School District has adopted a policy concerning discipline of special education students.
 The policy is in compliance with federal and state guidelines.
 The policy explains the rules and procedures that will be followed when disciplining special education students.
-Parents of special education students are to receive a copy of the policy within 15 days after the start of school.
+Parents of special education students are to receive a copy of the policy after the start of the school year.

-SUSPENSION /EXPULSION POLICIES
+SUSPENSION / EXPULSION POLICIES